 Too much of a good thing!

-In 2013, a US women lost all of her teeth, attributed to excessive tea drinking – she drank a pitcher of iced tea every day for 17 years!
+In 2013, a US women lost all of her teeth, attributed to excessive tea drinking – she drank a pitcher of iced tea (around 6.5 pints) every day for 17 years!
 The loss of teeth was linked to skeletal fluorosis, a bone disease caused by consuming high levels of fluoride (F–).
 Fluoride is needed for healthy bones and teeth and it is added in very low levels to drinking water (in the UK, water contains 1 ppm per litre, or 1 ppm of fluoride).
 Tea drinkers get an extra dose of fluoride as this in present, in variable amounts (from 103 to 839 milligrams (mg) per kilogram (kg)), in tea leaves.
 Research shows economy teas may use the older leaves on the tea plant, which may contain higher levels of fluoride – it concludes that people drinking 1 litre of cheap tea a day may be consuming more fluoride than the daily recommended amount.
-(BTW, the LD50 of sodium fluoride on oral administration in rats is 52 mg/kg.)
+(By the way, the LD50 of sodium fluoride on oral administration in rats is 52 mg/kg.)

 © University of York